 2. Read the letter my adopted dog Tiffy wrote to her previous owner

-Below, I share a letter my newly-adopted dog Tiffy wrote to her previous owner.
-Learning how quickly and solidly she adapted to my home might help you see that rehoming a dog can have a very happy ending.
-You might also begin to understand how incredibly adaptable and resilient our dogs are.
+Here’s a letter my newly-adopted dog Tiffy wrote to her previous owner.
+Learning how quickly and firmly this little dog adapted to our home will help you see that rehoming a dog is often more painful for humans than dogs.
+You may be surprised to learn how adaptable and resilient our dogs are.

 Dear Old Ma,